 At the same time, numerous smaller islets and atolls are being rediscovered by tourists while the main stretch of beach along the main road of Tran Phu is becoming increasingly over-saturated by beachgoers.

 “Hotels on the main street Tran Phu are doing very well... mostly international brands, we have the awareness and that attracts a good mix of guest.
 It’s becoming quite hard to cross Tran Phu street these days!” he explained.
 “Because of all those coaches and large tour buses.”

-The new international terminal at Cam Ranh Airport is scheduled for opening and local authorities are being motivated to enhance key infrastructural needs to handle the increasing tourist arrivals.
+The new international terminal at Cam Ranh Airport is now open and local authorities are being motivated to enhance key infrastructural needs to handle the increasing tourist arrivals.
 Cam Ranh Airport is close to both Cam Ranh Bay and Nha Trang and serves both destinations.